|Boeing 747-page Home|

 Boeing 747-8F in flight. - Photo: Boeing

-The newest version of the Boeing 747 is the 747-8, of which two versions are under development: the 747-8I (Intercontinental) passenger plane and the 747-8F (Freighter).
+The newest version of the Boeing 747 is the 747-8, of which Boeing developed two versions: the 747-8I (Intercontinental) passenger plane and the 747-8F (Freighter).
 Both versions will be 5,6 meter longer than the 747-400.
 The new version is named 747-8 to underline the use of modern technology from the 787 Dreamliner twinjet, including the General Electric GEnx turbofan engines.

 JAL and ANA fly Boeing 747-400's on domestic flights within Japan.
 They lack the winglets.